tldr-pages/tldr/pages/linux/groupadd.md

 > Adds groups to the system.

-- To create a new Linux group:
+- Create a new Linux group:

 `groupadd {{group-name}}`

-- To create new group with a specific groupid:
+- Create new group with a specific groupid:

 `groupadd {{group-name}} -g {{group-id}}`